JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **Ancient Egyptian women used to wear perfume cones made of wax that would melt in the heat letting out a nice fragrance**.
+And here is a just a random fact -  **A volcano has enough power to shoot ash as high as 50 km into the atmosphere**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)